haudcpiccinino/QA-Test-Exercise/readme.md

 Write a test specification to test the _header_ navigation menu of the website [https://www.haud.com](https://www.haud.com).

 Choose the format you are most comfortable with.
 E.g. Excel, Word, LibreOffice, Markdown etc....

-Include user actions taken, any values used, and important assertions.
+In the specification include user actions taken, any values used, and important assertions.

 ### Automated Selenium Test

-Use Selenium library to test the Header menu of website [https://www.haud.com](https://www.haud.com).
+Use Selenium library to test the _header_ navigation menu of website [https://www.haud.com](https://www.haud.com).
-Test only the visible links are not broken. i.e.:
+Test only the navigation links are not broken. i.e.: Home to landing page, HAUD Solutions to Products and Services page, etc....
-1. link Home redirects to /;
-2. link Products and services redirects to /products-and-services;
-3. link Knowledge Centre to /knowledge-centre
-4. link About Haud to /about-haud
-5. link Careers to /blog/category/careers
-6. link Blog to /blog;
-7. link Contact us to /contact-us

 ### Unit Tests (optional)